JotaFRUITY/OpenAstrocraft/README.md

 function player.lua
 ```
 you are free to modify all the files and images, but please, please, give the credits to Tema_j0t4 or Fruitydev Team :D
+#there some silly names i put just for fun LOL